influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/troubleshoot-and-optimize/analyze-query-plan.md

 ```

 {{% caption %}}
-Figure 2.
-Execution and data flow in the [Figure 1](#figure-1-explain-report) physical plan.
+Execution and data flow in the [`EXPLAIN` report](explain-report) physical plan.
 `ParquetExec` nodes execute in parallel and `UnionExec` combines their output.
 {{% /caption %}}

-The following steps summarize the execution and data flow in the [Figure 1](#figure-1-explain-report) physical plan:
+The following steps summarize the [physical plan execution and data flow](#physical-plan-data-flow):

 1. Two `ParquetExec` plans, in parallel, read data from Parquet files.
-    Each `ParquetExec` operator reads data sequentially from each file in its file group, and then outputs a stream of data to its corresponding `SortExec` operator.
+    Each `ParquetExec` node reads data sequentially from each file in its file group, and then outputs a stream of data to its corresponding `SortExec` node.
-2. The `SortExec` operators, in parallel, sort the data by `city` (ascending) and `time` (descending).
+2. The `SortExec` nodes, in parallel, sort the data by `city` (ascending) and `time` (descending).
-3. The `UnionExec` operator unions the output of the parallel `SortExec` operators.
+3. The `UnionExec` node unions the output of the parallel `SortExec` nodes.
-4. The `SortPreservingMergeExec` operator sorts and merges the `UnionExec` output.
+4. The `SortPreservingMergeExec` node sorts and merges the `UnionExec` output.

 ## Analyze a query plan for leading edge data

-This example guides you through analyzing a physical query plan for a typical time series use case--querying leading edge data.
+The following sections guide you through analyzing a physical query plan for a typical time series use case--aggregating recently written (_leading edge_) data.
-Although the query and plan are more complex than in the [preceding example](#example-physical-plan-for-selectorder-by-query), you'll follow the same [steps to read the query plan](#read-a-query-plan).
+Although the query and plan are more complex than in the [preceding example](#example-physical-plan-for-a-select---order-by-query), you'll follow the same [steps to read the query plan](#read-a-query-plan).
-After learning how to read the query plan, you'll have an understanding of `ExecutionPlans`, data flow, and potential bottlenecks in your own queries.
+After learning how to read the query plan, you'll have an understanding of `ExecutionPlans`, data flow, and potential query bottlenecks.

 ### Sample data